Vertiigor/Writed/README.md

 ### Writed - my small pet-project of social network, like Reddit.

+### Now it is very simple, but I will try to improve it and learn more :3

 ## Current functions:
 - Authentication & authorization.
 - Creating and viewing thematic communities.